diegolepore/image-processing-api/README.md

 ```
 http://localhost:3000/api/images?filename=lavender&width=1200&height=1200&sourceformat=png&outputformat=jpg
 ```
 ℹ️ _If you execute one of the above endpoints for second time, it wont generate the image again.
-It will return the image in memory instead_
+It will return the image in memory instead._

 # 👎 Other use cases usages that won't work